European shares hit by Chinese data, miners slump

 "The PMI was below 50, which is a psychologically important level and puts into real focus the fact that China is contracting," ETX Capital senior sales trader, Joe Rundle, said.

-"With the weak data coming out, we're going to see the negative sentiment from the last few weeks continuing," he said.
+"With the weak data coming out, we're going to see the negative sentiment from the last few weeks continuing."

-Among individual fallers, shares in British hedge fund manager Man Group fell 6.8 percent following a report the head of its China unit had been taken into custody as part of a probe into the country's recent market volatility.
+Among individual fallers, shares in British hedge fund manager Man Group fell 6.8 percent after a report that the head of its China unit had been detained as part of an inquiry into recent Chinese market volatility.

 Europe bourses in 2015: link.reuters.com/pap87v